szczurek-lab/seqme-thirdparty/README.md

 - Repository dependencies are installable using `pip install .`, e.g., by setup.py or pyproject.toml.
 - Has a function with signature `Callable[[list[str], ...], np.ndarray]` where the first parameter is called `sequences`.

-Only braches in this repository satisfy these three requirements.
+All branches in this repository satisfy these three requirements.
 To use the toy model in this branch, we define the function entry point, repository url and model directory.

 ```python
 from seqme.models import ThirdPartyModel